Notification

 Traders have developed multiple trading techniques via experience, trial, and error, to harness market opportunities.
 Spread trading is one such technique.
 This article will help us learn spread trading and its types.

-Spread in the stock market is the difference between two rates, prices, or yields.
+Spread in the stock market refers to the difference between two rates, prices, or yields.
 Spread trading is a type of trading that involves buying and selling two financial instruments at the same time.
 The two instruments can be anything from stocks and bonds to currencies, commodities, futures, and options.

-For example, in the case of Futures trading, spread can involve buying one or more futures contracts and simultaneously selling one or more to optimize the risks and returns.
+For example, in the case of futures trading, a spread can involve buying one or more futures contracts and simultaneously selling one or more to optimize the risks and returns.

 Let us assume that after a few days, the Nifty Dec Futures go up to Rs.
 18,015 and the Nifty Jan Futures go up to Rs.
 18,017.
 Now, if you close the position, you make a profit of Rs.
 15 on Nifty Dec Futures and a loss of Rs.
 7 on Nifty Jan Futures.
 Thus, you have made a profit of Rs.
 8 on this future spread.